 4. Following rules– They have to follow the game rules and learn they can’t cheat to win!
 They need to understand that they can’t take extra turns or move their player to different spots on the board to get ahead.

-Here is another great toy to help your little one learn how to tell time!
+This watch is perfect for the best toys for 5-year-olds.
 I actually just got this one for my daughter; I know she’s just going to love it.

 It is very similar to the camera that I mentioned above.
 However, it is a watch, so kids can wear it all the time and check the time!